 Small Fish Fuel our Fisheries

-Since 2013, the IGFA has been involved with efforts to improve forage fish management and data collection.
-As the lead organization for the Forage Fish Coalition consisting of the IGFA, the Pew Charitable Trusts, the Snook and Game Fish Foundation and the Florida Wildlife we have been working on the following objectives:
+Over the past decade, the IGFA has been involved in significant efforts to improve forage fish management and data collection across the US.
+Since 2016, the IGFA has been working in Florida as the lead organization for the Florida Forage Fish Coalition consisting of the IGFA, Pew Charitable Trusts, Fish Florida, Wild Oceans, American Sportfishing Association, Angler Action Network, and the Florida Wildlife Federation, together we have been working on the following objectives:

 - Advocating for the development of ecological reference points for Atlantic menhaden in the Atlantic States Marine Fishery Commission’s menhaden fishery management plan